dusanmitrovic98/python-notepad/README.md

 - Create a new text file
 - Open an existing text file
 - Save the current content to the current file
+- Save the content to a new file (Save As)